Site icon Easy Home Builds

 Poor storage subjects materials such as cement, steel, sand and bricks to moisture, contamination and corrosion.
 To illustrate, cement that is introduced to moisture becomes weaker and rust deteriorated steel cement loses its bonding with concrete making the structure more risky.

-3. Does the use of cheap materials enhance construction failures?
+3. Does the use of cheap building materials enhance construction failures?

 Yes.
 Poor or non-certified materials that are used in order to save money usually lead to premature cracks, leakages, corrosion, and less life of the structure.
 The first savings normally result in increased repair and maintenance expenses in the future.